melgabay/Reflectiz_Task/README.md

 1. Opens `https://www.freemans.com`
 2. Accepts the cookie banner
 3. Navigates to the Women category page
-4. Locates a product dynamically
+4. Locates a product dynamically using a stable product code
+5. If the product is not found on the current listing page, clicks the pagination "next" control and searches again
-5. Opens the product page
+6. Opens the matched product page
-6. Selects a product option and size
+7. Selects a product option and size
-7. Adds the product to the bag
+8. Adds the product to the bag
-8. Checks that the bag count increased
+9. Checks that the bag count increased
-9. Opens the checkout flow
+10. Opens the checkout flow
-10. Clicks the register option
+11. Clicks the register option
-11. Fills the registration form
+12. Fills the registration form
-12. Searches and selects an address
+13. Searches and selects an address
-13. Fills account credentials
+14. Fills account credentials
-14. Clicks the Apply button through the next steps
+15. Clicks the Apply button through the next steps
-15. Selects a payment method when needed
+16. Selects a payment method when needed
-16. Fills card details using test data
+17. Fills card details using test data
-17. Fills a promo code
+18. Fills a promo code
-18. Unchecks the "Remember Card Details" checkbox if present
+19. Unchecks the "Remember Card Details" checkbox if present
-19. Stops at the purchase point without submitting an actual order
+20. Stops at the purchase point without submitting an actual order

 ### SQLite integration
 The file `src/database.ts`: